-4. Do not use on driveways due to hot tire pick-up.
-Use of GBS Penetrating Sealer instead.
+4. Do not use on driveways or garages due to hot tire pick-up.
+Warm tires will bond to the acrylic and peel it off the surface of the floor.
+Use GBS Penetrating Sealer instead.
 Not recommended for submerged areas in pools or ponds.
 Do not use outdoors before it rains (within 24 hours).
 Normal cure time is 48 hours or longer depending upon humidity and temperature.

 5. Not recommended for use prior to painting.
 Use the regular GBS Penetrating Sealer if you wish to paint over.

-Clean means washed with a neutral pH detergent and then dried thoroughly.
+II CLEAN Clean means washed with a neutral pH detergent and then dried thoroughly.
 Ideally use a 3000 psi pressure washer.
 If you are indoors, this may be difficult so use a damp mop instead.
 If you have used a cleaner mentioned above or any other strong cleaner you should wash at least twice and rinse at least three times.
-Then dry well.
+Then dry well for several days.

 Appearance When Dry